-Some points along the Lal-Kot walls and inside it were probed in 1957-8 and 1958-9 by Y.D.
+Some points along the fort walls and inside it were probed in 1957-8 and 1958-9 by Y.D.
 Sharma, ASI in order to examine the reasons behind the obvious structural differences between the w. and e. flanks of the LaI-Kot rampart walls. and also to ascertain if the pre-Sultanate occupational levels could be distinguished from the Sultanate ones.

 ASI Information Continued

 A small trench to the south of the Qutub Minar has indicated that this was the residential part, at least in Sultanate times, for on either side of a 1.52 m wide street here flanked portions of houses.
 Drains from these houses join an open lime-plastered gutter running in the middle of the street, which shows several road levels.

 The pottery from these excavations can be divided into two phases.
 From the lower levels come plain red wares, sometimes slipped, the main types of which correspond generally with those of the topmost stratum of Ahicchatra, c.
 850-1100.
 From the middle depth of the upper levels come glazed ware and associated black-slipped grey ware.
 The two phases are separated here by a deposit of ash and earth mixed with debris.

 Qutub Minar View from Lal Kot

 So the site was excavated, probably the details of the excavation are not well known.
 You get some very different views of Qutub Minar from Lal Kot walls.
 You get a view of Qutub Minar and Alai-Minar.
 One can well imagine if that Alai-Minar was completed, how it was would have dwarfed the Qutub Minar.
 From one angle you see a small dome on top of unfinished Minar.
 From some angles, Qutub Minar seems to be growing out of the greenery.
 You can see the top view of Sanjay Van where the treetops give the feeling of being a green carpet.
 And make you forget that you are well within the megacity of Delhi.

 Sam Miller, the author who loves to walk around Delhi, guided a group of 11 people on this walk.
 Thank you, Sam, for taking us on this very unusual walk.